Neponsit Beach Hospital: Later use and final closure

 On November 2, 1998, the federal government released a report on the relocation, finding that the Health and Hospitals Corporation endangered the lives of the 300 residents, and deceived them about plans to later return to the Neponsit Home.
 It also found that the hasty evacuation was unnecessary.
 Based on the report, the Health Care Financing Administration fined the HHC $3,050 per day for every day the former residents remained in sub-par housing, totaling $450,000.
 In December 1998, a portion of the complex, the Neponsit Adult Day Health Care which provided outpatient physical therapy, was relocated to the gymnasium of the Young Israel of Far Rockaway synagogue in Far Rockaway.
 A second court ruling on October 29, 1999, stated that the HHC overextended its authority when evacuating the facility, and blocked demolition.
-Despite this, the Giuliani administration continued to try and demolitish the building.
+Despite this, the Giuliani administration continued to try and demolish the building.
 In March 2000, a structural evaluation was conducted by the New York City Council, finding the three Neponsit buildings to be in good condition, with repairs estimated at $600,000.

-Following a lawsuit over the closure of the facility by former residents and the Legal Aid Society, on June 2, 2003, under the administration of Michael Bloomberg, the HHC agreed to pay $5 million out of court, with $18,000 going to each patient or their estate if they had passed away.
+Following a lawsuit over the closure of the facility by former residents and the Legal Aid Society, on June 2, 2003, under the administration of Michael Bloomberg, the HHC agreed to pay $5 million out of court, with $18,000 going to each patient or their estate if they had died.
 In addition, the city must give notice in the future if it intends to transfer 100 or more nursing home patients.

 Redevelopment or use of the site, meanwhile, was limited due to its deed restrictions.
 On March 9, 2004, the Neponsit Adult Day Health Care moved to a permanent location in the Sands Point Professional Building at Beach 102nd Street in nearby Rockaway Park.
 In 2006, the HHC considered plans to turn over facility to the city, and develop luxury homes on the site.
 These plans were opposed by local residents and politicians.
 Alternate plans from the community called for a veteran's rehabilitation center, or a children's hospital.
 Local politician Lew Simon, in opposition to the city plans, stated it would take "seven years" to rezone the land for other purposes.
 None of these plans came to fruition.
 In 2008, the HHC spent $1 million in order to cleanup debris on the property, and repair fences and windows.
 At this time, the site was appraised at $40 million.